-W. Ross Ellington The Michael J. Greenberg Professor of Biological Science Kenneth H. Roux The Kurt G. Hofer Professor of Biological Science Kenneth A. Taylor The Donald L. D. Caspar Professor of Biological Science Walter R. Tschinkel The Margaret Menzel Professor of Biological Science
+W. Ross Ellington Kenneth A. Taylor The Michael J. Greenberg Professor of Biological Science The Donald L. D. Caspar Professor of Biological Science

 H. W. Bass

 Associate Professor.
 Received his Ph.D. from North Carolina State University in 1992 and did postdoctoral work at the University of California, Berkeley.
 His research involves the use of 3-D fluorescence and cytogenetic methods to examine the structure and function of meiotic chromosomes, telomere dynamics, and nuclear organization in higher plants.